haozhg/oml/README.md

 This algorithm is based on the online dynamic mode decomposition algorithm, which is also available as a python package `pip install odmd`, see [here](https://github.com/haozhg/odmd).

 ## Showcase: Lorenz system control
-Lorenz system is one of the most classical nonlinear dynamical systems.
+[Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) is one of the most classical nonlinear dynamical systems.
 Here we show how the proposed algorithm can be used to controll that.

 ### No control
-Here is the state evolution when control if off, we can see the classical butterfly trajectory.
+If there is no control, we can see the mysterious butterfly trajectory.

 <p align="center">
   <img src="assets/lorenz_state.png" width="300" />